Skip navigation

 Decriminalising all drugs was a key recommendation from the Special Commission of Inquiry into ‘Ice’ AND the Coronial Inquest into the Deaths of Six Patrons at Music Festivals.
 That was four years ago.

-The NSW Government is holding a drug summit on 4 and 5 December in Sydney (regional hearings in Griffith and Lismore have already occurred) to guide the government on what actions it will take to reduce the harm from drugs.
+The NSW Government held the final days of its drug summit in December to guide the government on what actions it will take to reduce the harm from drugs and all the experts agreed: to save lives the war on drugs must end.

 The single most powerful thing that will make the biggest difference is to stop treating drug use as a crime.
-Experts all agree that to save lives the war on drugs must end.

 It’s time.
 Drug Use Should Not be a Crime.